 Our chips are freshly prepared on the premises each day by peeling and chipping quality potatoes.
 We mostly use British Markie potatoes which make a lovely golden, fluffy and tasty chip.

-Our oil that we use is quality rapeseed vegetable oil as this has the lowest saturated fat content of any oil.
-Rapeseed oil also has a longer life than other oils meaning we use less oil.
+Our oil that we use is quality rapeseed/sunflour vegetable oil as this has the lowest saturated fat content of any oil.
+The oil also has a longer life than other oils meaning we use less oil.
 We filter our oil several times during our frying day to keep our oil in the best condition possible helping us to prolong the life of the oil too.
 Our waste oil is collected by a registered waste oil recycler who converts it to bio diesel.

 Our batter is made with quality self raising flour to a Moore’s family recipe stretching back over 30 years.
 Our batter is made is made fresh through out the day to keep it at the perfect consistency, fresh and airy so it gives a nice crisp batter every time.